Skip to main content

 Either way, you’ll come up with a number of remaining years that are foundational to any living expense calculation.

-From this number, we jump to a more familiar terrain of annual expenses.
-If your life is rooted in staying in the 50 states then you’ll have an idea about your annual expenses.
-But it still, needs to make adjustments.
-That is for lifestyle changes.
-That is induced by retirement, real estate downsizing, and of course healthcare costs.
+From this number we jump to more familiar terrain of annual expenses.
+If your life is rooted in staying in the 50 states, you’ll have an idea about your annual expenses, but still need to make adjustments for lifestyle changes induced by retirement, real estate downsizing and of course healthcare costs.

 US payroll giant ADP calculates a monthly (after insurance) out-of-pocket of over $1,800 from age 67 onward.